 - The character of Ravan was so much attached to Arvind that he was mostly recognised as Lankesh in his locality.
 While talking about it in an interview, he said,

 After Ramayan, I was no more Arvind Trivedi, rather I had become Lankesh for the people.
 Even my children were called Ravan’s children and my wife was recognised as Mandodari (Ravan’s wife).
 The day Ravan was killed, people mourned in my locality.”
 Amar Ujala

 - In 2002, Trivedi was appointed the acting chairman of the Central Board for Film Certification (CBFC); after Vijay Anand had put his papers over the issue of the legalization of soft pornography, which was recommended by Mr. Anand but rejected by the then Union Government.

-- After a successful inning in films and television serials, he started doing social work and is associated with several organizations related to social work.
+- After a successful inning in films and television serials, he started doing social work and was associated with several organizations related to social work.

-- Among all the Ramayan cast, it’s Sunil Lahri, who played the role of Laxman, who is still close to Arvind.
+- Among all the Ramayan cast, it’s Sunil Lahri, who played the role of Laxman, who was close to Arvind.